Where Men Win Glory

 Unencumbered by biographical insight, people felt emboldened to invent all manner of personae for Tillman after his passing.
 Most of these renderings were based on little more than rumor and fantasy.
 The right-wing harridan Ann Coulter claimed him as an exemplar of Republican political values.
 The left-wing editorial cartoonist Ted Rall denigrated him in a four-panel comic strip as an “idiot” who joined the Army to “kill Arabs.”

-Neither Coulter nor Rall had any idea what motivated Pat Tillmann actually was.
+Neither Coulter nor Rall had any idea what motivated Pat Tillman.
 Beyond his family and a small circle of close friends, few people did.